ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Custom contexts can be added as an extra argument to any of Snowplow's `track..()` methods and to `addItem` and `addTrans`.

 Each custom context is a self-describing JSON following the same pattern as an [unstructured event](#trackUnstructEvent).
+As with unstructured events, if you want to create your own custom context, you must create a [JSON schema][json-schema] for it and upload it to an [Iglu repository][iglu-repo].
 Since more than one can be attached to an event, the `context` argument (if it is provided at all) should be a non-empty array of self-describing JSONs.

 **Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.